 A major part of our program involves Internet use and photography.
 Occasionally the media will be on campus taking pictures of students and their activities for publicity and marketing purposes.
 We require parents to sign the Grace Christian School "Public Release Form" and the Grace Christian School "Acceptable Use Policy Form" giving their child/ren permission to be photographed (including yearbook pictures) and use the Internet.
-These forms are included in the registration packet and need to be signed and returned to the school office at the time of registration.
-If you did not receive these forms, please pick up forms in the office.
+These forms are included in the registration packet and need to be signed.